 Having a fever means your body temperature is higher than normal.
 Something inside your body, such as an infection, has caused your temperature to rise.

 What fever is

-When you have a fever, your body temperature rises above 38C (100.4F).
+When you have a fever, your body temperature rises above 37.5C (99.5F).
 This usually means there is something wrong somewhere.

 A part of the brain called the hypothalamus controls your body temperature.
-Normally, the hypothalamus keeps your temperature at around 37C (98.6F).
-This can vary depending on the time of day.
-Your temperature is usually lowest in the early hours of the morning and highest in mid afternoon.
+Normally, the hypothalamus keeps the temperature of the inside of your body at around 37C (98.6F).
+This can vary depending on the time of day and what you're doing.
 But generally, it stays around 36.5 and 37C.

-The earlier an infection or fever is treated, the less likely it is that you will have more serious complications.
-It is very important to find out what is causing the fever so that it can be treated quickly and in the best possible way.
+The earlier an infection or fever is treated, the less likely it's that you will have more serious complications.
+It's very important to find out what is causing the fever so that it can be treated quickly and in the best possible way.